isomerpages/moe-yuyingsec/_co-curriculum/Clubs & Societies/Photography Club.md

 <b> Training Session: </b>

 Tuesday 2:30 p.m. to 4.30 p.m.

 In Yuying Photography Club, our members are nurtured to develop keen observation skills of their environment and space, using their imagination and creativity to paint a narrative and using photography as an artistic medium to communicate their ideas.
 They are taught basic camera handling techniques and post-production skills to further enhance their photos.
 Members get opportunities to go on learning journeys to different parts of Singapore to hone the photography skills they have learnt.
-They also take part in photography competitions, such as Our Schools,  Our Stories 2022, to gain exposure and build on their confidence.